mosa/MOSA-Project/Source/Docs/usb-flash-drive-installation.rst

 Get a list all the block devices on your system by typing the command below.
 Find the one for the USB flash drive you just connected.

-.. danger:: Be careful, if you mistype or select the wrong device, you can corrupt your hard drive or other storage devices.
-Unless you understand these steps completely, do not proceed.
+.. danger:: Be careful!
+A mistype or wrong drive selection, may corrupt your hard drive or other storage devices.
+Do not proceed unless you completely understand these steps.

 .. code-block:: text